halcy/Mastodon.py/README.rst

 at https://mastodonpy.readthedocs.io/en/stable/ .
 Some more extensive examples can be found at https://github.com/halcy/MastodonpyExamples

+If you have any questions about using the library or think you have found a bug, please feel free to open an issue, a github discussion thread, or to just directly contact @halcy@icosahedron.website on the Fediverse or .halcy on Discord - we'll try to respond as quickly as possible.

 Acknowledgements
 ----------------
 Mastodon.py contains work by a large amount of contributors, many of which have